 More recently US President Donald Trump made international headlines by announcing that the world’s second largest emitter of greenhouse gases will not honour the commitments made in 2015.
 The long-term effect of this decision is impossible to quantify but it’s undoubtedly disappointing news.

 In the same week New Civil Engineer (NCE) featured the headline ‘Engineers apathetic about sustainability goals’.
 The article is based on the findings of an exclusive NCE survey which states ‘apathy and lack of knowledge of the UN’s Sustainable Development Goals are holding engineers back from working towards them’.

 A combination of these influences left me feeling forced to revisit my previous enthusiastic optimism.

-In 2015 the United Nations replaced its 8 Millennium Development Goals by introducing 17 new SDG’s with the flagship aim of ending poverty for all everywhere.
-Whilst the previous goals were largely social and economic the latest efforts portray a shifting focus towards environmental sustainability.
+In 2015 the United Nations replaced its 8 Millennium Development Goals by introducing 17 new SDGs with the flagship aim of ending poverty for all everywhere.
+While the previous goals were largely social and economic the latest efforts portray a shifting focus towards environmental sustainability.

 The key goals for built environment professionals include:

 It’s clear that the UN’s 194 member states will not be able to recognise these targets without the built environment sector playing a pivotal role.
 However, NCE’s SDG survey highlights a fundamental issue - lack of knowledge.
 It is therefore imperative that the industry pulls together and promotes greater understanding of sustainable development.